Articles on: Settings & configurations

 Image: firing the Google Tag when the cookie consent has been accepted

-You can use your own cookie consent manager (such as Cookiebot or CookieFirst) instead of Maglr's default banner.
-This requires manual consent mode, which Maglr enables on request.
+You can use your own cookie consent manager instead of Maglr's default banner.
+Enable manual consent mode in your interface settings (Activate cookie consent notification → manual / third-party option).

 In this mode Maglr does not show its own banner.
-Instead, it communicates with your CMP through browser events:
+Your CMP owns the UI; Maglr only receives the resulting choice.

 Direction